-The database provides information including whether an ABN is active or cancelled and the suburb in which the business operates.
+The database allows people to quickly and easily search for registered ABNs.
+It also provides information including whether an ABN is active or cancelled and the suburb in which the business operates.

 An ABN is only required if you're carrying out activities with the aim to make a profit, as this legally defines you as a business.
 The ABN is required to track all of the activity you make as a business.

 You should also apply for an ABN if you're planning on starting an

 enterprise.
 An enterprise includes activities performed in the form of

 a business, as well as activities that include:

 - Acting as the trustee of a super fund

 An ABN is used to confirm the identity of your business to others.
 It is also needed for:

 - avoiding pay as you go (PAYG) tax on payments received